joelapsansky/credit-risk-analysis/README.md

 ### Balanced Accuracy Scores

 * The naive random oversampling method yielded a balanced accuracy score of 66%
-     - SMOTE oversampling and and undersampling were worse than this
+     - SMOTE oversampling and undersampling were worse than this
-     - Combination using SMOTEEN performed slightly better yielding a score of 68%
+     - Combination using SMOTEEN performed slightly better than this yielding a score of 68%
 * The balanced random forest classifier ensemble learner performed much better than the previous 4 models returning a balanced accuracy score of 79%